jmstipanowich/Movie-Data-Repo/README.md

 ### Microsoft Question 1

-Microsoft might want to know which movie studios are popular for producing movies.
-A good movie studio choice could help a film succeed.
-One question Microsoft might ask is:
+Microsoft might want to know which movie studios are popular for producing movies based on the number of films they produce.
+The number of films produced by a movie studio is an accurate metric to determine popularity of a movie studio because producing more movies could mean more exposure for a studio and a noticeably larger monetary presence by constructing more films than other studios.
+Microsoft could inact a movie studio partnership to help a film succeed commercially.
+Microsoft might ask:

 What studios are popular to collaborate with or investigate based on number of movies they produce?